-Siobhan M. O'Donnell is the Practice Co-Leader of the firm's Real Estate Finance Group and is the Leader of the CMBS Loan Origination Team and Bridge Lending Team.
+Siobhan O'Donnell Sachs is the Practice Co-Leader of the firm's Real Estate Finance Group, Leader of the CMBS Loan Origination Team and Bridge Lending Team, and Co-Leader of the Real Estate Private Credit and High-Yield Team.
 She focuses her practice on commercial real estate finance.

 She represents investment banks, commercial banks, specialty finance companies, and institutional lenders, as well as real estate developers and owners, in a variety of real estate financing transactions.
 Siobhan represents clients in permanent and bridge loan origination, CMBS conduit loans, construction loans, preferred equity transactions, mezzanine loans, and other subordinate financing structures.
 She also has significant experience in other aspects of real estate transactions, including leasing and acquisitions and dispositions of real estate.

 - Real Estate Finance

 - Western Real Estate Finance

 - Bioenergy and Biomanufacturing